The Course

 Course Content

-Based on the Understanding by Design® (Wiggins and McTighe) model, this course framework provides a description of the course requirements necessary for student success.
-The framework specifies what students should know and be able to do, with a focus on big ideas that encompass core principles and theories of the discipline.
+This course framework describes the course requirements necessary for student success and specifies what students should know and be able to do.
 The framework also encourages instruction that prepares students for advanced political science coursework and active, informed participation in our constitutional democracy.

 The AP U.S. Government and Politics framework is organized into five commonly taught units of study that provide one possible sequence for the course.
 As always, you have the flexibility to organize the course content as you like.